 Applicants should create their application profiles before the deadline so their mentor will receive the individualized upload link for the letter of support with sufficient time to submit.
 All application components can be edited an unlimited number of times before 11:59pm on the application deadline.
 Please direct any questions to the URCA Coordinator, email@example.com.

 Your abstract should be a brief and clearly-written synopsis of your research or creative project.
-It should not exceed two paragraphs or 100 words and must contain the following elements:
+It should not exceed 100 words and must contain the following elements:

 - A brief explanation of the project’s purpose